 These securities are held in the name of the pledging fiscal agent bank in a holding or custodial bank that is mutually acceptable to both parties.
-As of December 31, 2020, all of the Assessor's bank balances of \$2,506,466 were covered by federal deposit insurance and pledged securities as follows:
+As of December 31, 2020, the Assessor's bank balances of \$168,711 were covered by federal deposit insurance.